ktaka-ccmp/ktaka.blog.ccmp.jp/2024/Axum-Google-OAuth2-Login/Readme.en.md

 ### Precise Authentication Flow

-The flow involves interactions between the browser, server, Google, and session store:
+The flow involves interactions between the browser, server, Google, and session store.

+The session store is responsible for managing the login session and storing security tokens, including the CSRF token and the nonce token.

 ```mermaid
 sequenceDiagram